justinwin13/compound-interest-calculator/README.md

-# compound-interest-calculator
+# Compound Interest Calculator
-A compound interest calculator made using Java EE.
+This is a compound interest calculator web application made using Java EE.